nicosantangelo/github-with-a-cape/README.md

 ### Show outdated diff comments by default

-Tired of having to click on _Show x comments_ each time you readt the PR comments?
+Tired of having to click on _Show x comments_ each time you read the PR comments?
 Well not anymore!
-This option shows the diff by default
+This option shows the diff by default.

 _These will be visible by default_